 Generally, revenues from systems sales are recognized when an agreement is signed and products are made available to end-users.
 Revenue recognition related to routine installation, integration and project management are deferred until the work is performed.
 Revenues from consulting, training, and application-hosting services are recognized as the services are performed.
 Revenues from short-term support and maintenance agreements are recognized ratably over the term of the agreements.
-Billings to customers recorded prior to the recognition of the revenue are classified as deferred revenues.
-Revenues recognized prior to progress billings to customers are recorded as contract receivables.
+Billings to customers recorded prior to the recognition of the revenue are classified as deferred revenues recognized prior to progress billings to customers are recorded as contract receivables.

 In 2002, the Company entered into a five year Remarketing Agreement with IDX Information Systems Corporation, which was acquired by GE Healthcare, a unit of the General Electric Company in January 2006.
 Under the terms of the Remarketing Agreement, IDX was granted a non-exclusive worldwide license to distribute all the Company workflow software including accessANYwareTM, codingANYwareTM, and ASPeN application-hosting services to IDX customers and prospective customers, as defined in the Remarketing Agreement.
+The agreement has an automatic annual renewal provision and, after the initial five year period, can be cancelled by IDX upon 90 days written notice to the Company.